YordanGeorgiev/qto/doc/md/concepts.md

 #### 3.3.2.
 Issues status
 You could define whatever statuses you like.
-As issue-tracker has been built to develop itself ( how sarcastic could that be ;o), that is for tracing the progress of a software project the following "default" statuses have been used:
+As qto has been built to develop itself ( how sarcastic could that be ;o), that is for tracing the progress of a software project the following "default" statuses have been used:
 01-eval - for evaluate the issue
 02-todo - for decided to do the issue
 03-wip - for the issue is being in work in progress mode